-- Container to mix goat’s milk and lye in (plastic, glass, or stainless steel only)*
+- container in which to mix goat milk and lye (plastic, glass, or stainless steel)*

-- Spoon to mix goat’s milk and lye (plastic, glass, or stainless steel only)*
+- spoon for mixing goat milk and lye (plastic, glass, or stainless steel)*

-- Stainless-steel or enamel-coated pot for melting oils and mixing the lye solution and melted fats and oils together*
+- stainless steel or enamel-coated pot for melting oils, and mixing lye + melted fats and oils together*

-- Safety Equipment — rubber gloves, safety goggles, and mask.*
+- safety equipment: rubber gloves, safety goggles, mask*

 sa•pon•i•fy: v. -fied, -fy•ing.v.t.